How Does Fundraising through Crowdfunding Work?

 Crowdfunding is a simple and easy tool, which allows unparalleled exposure for companies engaged in various businesses.
 The investing public becomes a partner in the company’s success and each investor becomes “an ambassador” for the company and its business.

-In addition, it is important to remember that these are small investors, who generally do not hold influence over decisions or management of the company, as opposed to institutional or sophisticated investors, such as venture capital funds, which in many cases are granted influence over company decisions and management in return for their investments, through the appointment of directors or holding veto rights on significant matters.
+Please note these are small investors, who generally do not hold influence over decisions or management of the company.
+This is opposed to institutional or sophisticated investors, such as venture capital funds, which in many cases gain influence over company decisions and management in return for their investments, through the appointment of directors or holding veto rights on significant matters.

 However, alongside these advantages, in light of the relatively small sums that may be raised through crowdfunding, this channel for fundraising best fits small companies in their early stages who are struggling to raise initial capital, as opposed to bigger companies who generally require higher sums.